astroandes/SatelliteShapeLG/paper/referee.md

 To address this question using simulations one would need a large sample of galaxies to estimate these correlations.
-We have added an estimate in the conclusions about the volume required from a cosmological simulation to study these correlations.
+We have added an estimate in the discussion about the volume required from a cosmological simulation to study these correlations.

 > * section 4.5, last paragraph: